The model

 • Formed through experience rather than declared in advance

-Rather than asking what kind of leader someone is, the model attends to how leadership is actually lived.
+Rather than asking what kind of leader someone is, the model attends to how leadership is structurally organized and actually lived.

 THE FOUR LEADERSHIP POLARITIES

-The model is organized around four leadership polarities - fundamental forces that draw leadership identity into expression.
+The model is organized around four leadership polarities - foundational domains of leadership energy that participate in every Leadership Identity Dimension.

 These polarities describe forces of expression.

-Leadership identities emerge from how one or more polarities are held, emphasized, or combined.
+Leadership identities emerge from how one or more polarities participate, coordinate, and influence one another within a configuration.

-In some cases, leadership identity is expressed primarily through a single polarity; in others, through the interaction of multiple polarities.
+In some cases, leadership identity is expressed primarily through a single polarity; in others, through the coordinated participation of multiple polarities.

 physical